pulkit-linkx/kong-plugin-token-introspection/README.md

 # Kong access token introspection plugin

 Simple kong plugin that validates access tokens sent by developers using a third-party OAuth 2.0 Authorization Server by leveraging its introspection endpoint ([RFC7662](https://tools.ietf.org/html/rfc7662)).
-The implementation is heavily inspired by [VentaApps/kong-token-introspection](https://github.com/VentaApps/kong-token-introspection).
+The implementation is heavily inspired by [VentaApps/kong-token-introspection](https://github.com/VentaApps/kong-token-introspection) and [callistaenterprise/kong-token-introspection](https://github.com/callistaenterprise/kong-token-introspection).

 The plugin protects an API using introspection of an OAuth 2.0 Access Token, retrieved from a request header.
 It uses the introspection